ethereum-optimism/optimism/.gitbook/contents/hc/3_write-smart-contract.md

 }
 ```

-In this example the HybridAccount implements a simple whitelist of contracts which are allowed to call its methods.
-It
-would also be possible for a HybridAccount to implement additional logic here, such as requiring payment of an ERC20
-token to perform an offchain call.
-Or conversely, the owner of a HybridAccount could choose to make the CallOffchain
-method available to all callers without restriction.
+In this example, the `HybridAccount` implements a simple whitelist of contracts which are allowed to call its methods.
+It would also be possible for a `HybridAccount` to implement additional logic here, such as requiring payment of an `ERC20` token to perform an off-chain call.
+Conversely, the owner of a `HybridAccount` could choose to make the `CallOffchain()` method available to all callers without restriction.

-There is an opportunity for a HybridAccount contract to implement a billing system here, requiring a payment of ERC20
-tokens or some other mechanism of collecting payment from the calling contract.
+There is an opportunity for a `HybridAccount` contract to implement a billing system here, requiring a payment of `ERC20` tokens or some other mechanism of collecting payment from the calling contract.
 This is optional.

-### Helper Contract Implementation
+## Helper Contract Implementation

 ```solidity
 function TryCallOffchain(bytes32 userKey, bytes memory req) public returns (uint32, bytes memory) {